Mont St Michel - Medieval Abbey - Normandy

 Mont St Michel, a fascinating, enigmatic and magnificent medieval abbey perched on a rocky cliff in the middle of a vast bay.

-No wonder it is known as The Marvel of the Western World and has been listed as a World Heritage Site by UNESCO since 1979.
+No wonder it is known as The Marvel of the Western World and was listed World Heritage Site by UNESCO in 1979.

 The small river Cousenon, now channeled and deflected, once flowed into the sea on the northern side of the island.

-It then marked the boundary between the Duchies of Brittany and Normandy and the Mont St Michel was in Brittany!
+It then marked the boundary between the Duchies of Brittany and Normandy, meaning that the Mont St Michel once was in Brittany!

 The Baie du Mont St Michel is well known for its unique colours and its vastness.